 6. I Respond Posi- 7.
 I L.E.A.R.N. to 8.
 I know our Li- 9.
 I Anticipate 10.
-I Act on tively When Speak- wow the Cus- brary System Needs Knowledge ing with Others tomer I can answer cus- I anticipate our I ensure the suc- I respond posi- I show I care tomers' questions customers' cess of the systively and show I when presented because I know needs by: tem each day by: care by: with a customer about the Li- Mataking fag Kanadalan atau -Concentrating on issue by: brary's: -Watching for cues -Knowing our regular customthe customer -Owning the -Facilities cues ers by name the customer problem -i aciiities -Listening thor- ers by hame -Attentively listen- problem -Materials oughly -Proactively acing while making -I use the commodating our eye contact L.E.A.R.N. proc- -Services -Acting before customers' needs ess of listening, being asked -Responding with empathizing, -Procedures and -Keeping myself sincerity and, when apologizing, re- processes up to date and appropriate saying acting and noti- knowledgeable "I'm happy to take fying to resolve, -Monthly events, about sources of care of that for wow and build activities, training classes and/or information you" trust meetings -Using the cus- meetings tomer's name if I know it -Ensuring complete satisfaction
+I Act on tively When Speak- wow the Cus- brary System Needs Knowledge ing with Others tomer I can answer cus- I anticipate our I ensure the suc- I respond posi- I show I care tomers' questions customers' cess of the systively and show I when presented because I know needs by: tem each day by: care by: with a customer about the Li- issue by: brary's: -Watching for -Knowing our -Concentrating on cues regular customthe customer -Owning the -Facilities ers by name Association to the sou problem Managara -Listening thor- Dura etteratura -Attentively listen- w -Materials oughly -Proactively acing while making -I use the -Services Acting before commodating our eye contact L.E.A.R.N. proc- -Services -Acting before customers' needs Doonanding with ess of listening, -Procedures and being asked Kaaning myself -Responding with sincerity and, when empathizing, processes -Keeping myself up to date and appropriate saying apologizing, re- processes knowledgeable "I'm happy to take acting and noti- -Monthly events, about sources of care of that for fying to resolve, wow and build activities, training information vou" classes and/or Illiorillation you trust meetings -Using the cus- line stillings tomer's name if I know it ICHOW IC -Ensuring complete satisfaction